jjinendra3/ExpenseTracker_ReactNative/README.md

   <h3 align="center">Expense Tracker Lister</h3>

   <p align="center">
-    An awesome app to track your recent and all expensesin one go.
+    An awesome app to track your recent and all expenses at one go.
     <br />
   </p>
 </div>